-Noah Bendix-Balgley, Violin - Noah Bendix-Balgley has thrilled and moved audiences around the world with his performances.
+Noah Bendix-Balgley, Violin - recently appointed as Concertmaster of the Berlin Philharmonic, has thrilled and moved audiences around the world with his violin performances.
+He leaves his previous position as Concertmaster of the Pittsburgh Symphony Orchestra to accept one of the most prestigious positions in the music world.
 A Laureate of the 2009 Queen Elisabeth Competition in Brussels, he also won 3rd prize and a special prize for creativity at the 2008 Long-Thibaud International Competition in Paris.
-Mr. Bendix-Balgley won the 1st prize at the 2011 Vibrarte International Music Competition in Paris and was awarded 1st Prize and a special prize for best Bach interpretation at the 14th International Violin Competition “Andrea Postacchini” in Fermo, Italy.
+Mr. Bendix-Balgley won 1st prize at the Vibrarte International Music Competition in Paris, and was awarded 1st Prize and a special prize for best Bach interpretation at the 14th International Violin Competition “Andrea Postacchini” in Fermo, Italy.

-Mr. Bendix-Balgley is a passionate and experienced chamber musician.
-He has performed on North American tour with the Miro String Quartet.
-From 2008 to 2011, he was the 1st violinist of the Munich-based Athlos String Quartet, which won a special prize at the 2009 Felix Mendelssohn-Bartholdy Competition in Berlin, and performed throughout Europe.
-He has performed with artists including Gidon Kremer, Yuri Bashmet, Gary Hoffman, Emanuel Ax, Ralph Kirshbaum, and percussionist Colin Currie.
-Mr. Bendix-Balgley has appeared at numerous festivals in Europe and North America, including the Verbier Festival, the Sarasota Festival, ChamberFest Cleveland, and Chamber Music Connects the World in Kronberg, Germany.
+A passionate and experienced chamber musician, Mr. Bendix-Balgley was the 1st violinist of the Athlos String Quartet from 2008 until 2011.
+The Athlos Quartet won a special prize at the Felix Mendelssohn-Bartholdy Competition in Berlin, and performed throughout Europe.
+In 2011, he performed on North American tour with the Miro String Quartet.
+He has performed with artists including Gidon Kremer, Yuri Bashmet, Gary Hoffman, Lars Vogt, Ralph Kirshbaum, and percussionist Colin Currie.
+Mr. Bendix-Balgley has appeared at many festivals in Europe and North America, including the Verbier Festival, the Sarasota Festival, ChamberFest Cleveland, and Chamber Music Connects the World in Kronberg, Germany.

-Mr. Bendix-Balgley performs on a Cremonese violin made in 1732 by Carlo Bergonzi.
-His first recital CD, “A Musical Tour of the early 20th Century” (Anima Records) was recorded in Switzerland in May 2011 and is now available.
+His first recital CD, "A Musical Tour of the early 20th Century" (Anima Records) was recorded in Switzerland in 2011 and is now available.

 Rudolph Kremer, Violin / Viola - Rudolph Kremer began playing with the San Francisco Symphony in 1995 and performs frequently with the Chicago Symphony and the Minnesota Orchestra.
 He holds a master’s degree from Western Illinois University, where he studied with Almita and Roland Vamos.
 He was first violinist of the Fidelio String Quartet in Lisbon, Portugal while teaching at that city’s National Superior Academy of Music, and he served as assistant concertmaster and principal second violin of the Metropolitan Chamber Orchestra of Lisbon.
 He has also played with the San Francisco Opera Orchestra, Minnesota Orchestra, Florida Orchestra, The International Orchestra of Italy, and the Malaysian Philharmonic.
 Mr. Kremer often gets the chance to perform with his brother and sister-in-law in Tokyo, Japan as a guest in their duo.
 He is also an expert in cooking spicy chicken wings.

-Shi-Hwa Wang, Violin / Viola - Violinist Shi-Hwa Wang’s reputation as a performer has earned him the post of concertmaster for several professional orchestras including the Taipei Symphony Orchestra in Taiwan, the Ballet West and Utah Chamber Orchestra in Salt Lake City, and the Classical Music Festival Orchestra in Eisenstadt, Austria.
+Shi-Hwa Wang, Violin / Viola - Shi-Hwa Wang’s outstanding reputation as a violinist has earned him the post of concertmaster for several professional orchestras including the Taipei Symphony Orchestra in Taiwan, the Ballet West and Utah Chamber Orchestras in Salt Lake City, and the Classical Music Festival Orchestra in Eisenstadt, Austria.
 An avid chamber musician, he is the founding member of the Formosan Violin-Piano Duo, the Wasatch Piano Trio, Browning String Quartet, and the Kismarton String Quartet.

 As an educator Dr. Wang is the Professor of Violin at Weber State University.
 He has a keen sense of teaching which allows his students to achieve their very best.
 His pupils have constantly been prize-winners of state and national competitions.
 Many have gone on to graduate programs of the top music universities in the country or become accomplished teachers after graduation from WSU.